slimgroup/Tutorials/AWS_Julia/julia_multicore_aws.md

 ## Start an EC2 instance

-Start a EC2 instance in the AWS console:
+Start an EC2 instance in the AWS console:

 1. **Step 1: Choose an Amazon Machine Image (AMI)**: Choose the `SLIM_Julia_Apps-py3.7-jl1.3-gcc9.2-AmazonLinux` AMI for your instance from `My AMIs`.